The NFT Gaming Company, Inc. A - GuruFocus.com

 Roseland, NJ , Feb.
-14, 2023 (GLOBE NEWSWIRE) -- The NFT Gaming Company, Inc. ("NFT Gaming" or the "Company"), a company developing a digital gaming platform and community that will offer users the ability to mint unique avatars playable in all of the games on the platform in the form of non-fungible tokens, or “NFTs,” today announced the pricing of its initial public offering of 1,686,747 shares of common stock (the “Common Stock”) at a public offering price of $4.15 per share of Common Stock, for aggregate gross proceeds of approximately $7 million, prior to deducting underwriting discounts, commissions, and other offering expenses and excluding any exercise of the underwriters’ option to purchase any additional securities as described herein.
-In addition, the Company has granted the underwriters a 45-day option to purchase up to an additional 253,012 shares of Common at the public offering price less the underwriting discounts and commissions.
+17, 2023 (GLOBE NEWSWIRE) -- The NFT Gaming Company, Inc. ("NFT Gaming" or the "Company"), a company developing a digital gaming platform and community that will offer users the ability to mint unique avatars playable in all of the games on the platform in the form of non-fungible tokens, or “NFTs,” today announced the closing of its initial public offering of 1,686,747 shares of common stock (the “Common Stock”) at a public offering price of $4.15 per share of Common Stock, for aggregate gross proceeds of approximately $7 million, prior to deducting underwriting discounts, commissions, and other offering expenses and excluding any exercise of the underwriters’ option to purchase any additional securities as described herein.
+In addition, the Company has granted the underwriters a 45-day option to purchase up to an additional 253,012 shares of Common at the public offering price less the underwriting discounts and commissions, to cover over-allotments, if any.

-The Company has received approval to list its Common Stock and on The Nasdaq Capital Market, with its Common Stock trading under the symbol “NFTG”, with trading expected to begin on February 15, 2023, subject to final approval by Nasdaq.
-The offering is expected to close on or about February 17, 2023, subject to satisfaction of customary closing conditions.
+The Company’s Common Stock began trading on the Nasdaq Capital Market under the symbol “NFTG” on February 15, 2023.

-Laidlaw & Company (UK) Ltd. and Revere Securities LLC, are acting as joint book-running managers for the offering.
+Laidlaw & Company (UK) Ltd. and Revere Securities LLC, acted as joint book-running managers for the offering.

 The Securities and Exchange Commission (“SEC”) declared effective a registration statement on Form S-1, as amended (File No. 333- 267879) (the “Registration Statement”), on February 14, 2023.
-The final prospectus will be filed with the SEC and will be available on the SEC’s website at www.sec.gov.
-Copies of the final prospectus, when available, may be obtained from Laidlaw & Company (UK) Ltd., 521 Fifth Ave., 12th Floor, New York, NY 10175, Attention: Syndicate Dept.; email: [email protected]
+The final prospectus was filed with the SEC on February 16, 2023 and will be available on the SEC’s website at www.sec.gov.
+Copies of the final prospectus may be obtained from Laidlaw & Company (UK) Ltd., 521 Fifth Ave., 12th Floor, New York, NY 10175, Attention: Syndicate Dept.; email: [email protected].

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.